Published August 23, 2012

-- In America, 24.35 children (33.5 percent) live absent their biological father.
+- In America, 24 million children live absent their biological father.
 National Fatherhood Initiative

 - 63% of black children, 28% of white children, and 35 percent of Hispanic children are living in homes absent of their biological father.
 National Fatherhood Initiative, 2001

-- The report reveals that over 1.7 million babies were born out of the wedlock in 2007. http://www.topnews.us/
+- Over 1.6 million babies were born out of the wedlock in 2012.
+U.S. Census Bureau

 - In 2002, 21.6 million adults identified themselves as divorced, representing 9.6% of the population, up from 4.3 million in 1970.
 U.S. Census Bureau

-- 6 average times children ages 3 to 5 were read to by their fathers in the past week, as of 2006.
+- Children ages 3 to 5 are read to by their fathers an average of 6 times a week.
 Source: A Child’s Day: 2006

-- 36% of children younger than 6 had fifteen or more outings with their father in the last month, as of 2006.
+- 36% of children younger than 6 had fifteen or more outings with their father in the last month.
 Source: A Child’s Day: 2006

 - On average, a child in a two-parent family spends 1.2 hours each weekday and 3.3 hours on a weekend day directly interacting with his or her father.
 Overall, the average total time fathers in two-parent families are engaged with or accessible to their children is 2.5 hours on weekdays and 6.3 hours on weekend days.
 National Fatherhood Initiative

 - Of children living with their mothers – whether as a result of non-marital birth or divorce – 35% never see their fathers, and 24% see their fathers less than once a month.
-Seltzer, J.A.
-“Children’s Contact with Absent Parents,” Journal of Marriage and Family 1988
+Journal of Marriage and Family

 - One-quarter of children living in single-mother homes in which the mother works are still poor.
 National Fatherhood Initiative

-- Almost 75% of American children living in single-parent families will experience poverty before they turn 11 years old.
-Only 20% of children in two-parent families will do the same.
+- Almost 75 percent of American children living in single-parent families will experience poverty before they turn 11 years old.
+Only 20 percent of children in two-parent families will do the same.
 The National Fatherhood Initiative

 - Children who live apart from their fathers are more likely to be diagnosed with asthma and experience an asthma-related emergency even after taking into account demographic and socioeconomic conditions.
 Unmarried, cohabiting parents and unmarried parents living apart are 1.76 and 2.61 times, respectively, more likely to have their child diagnosed with asthma.
 Marital disruption after birth is associated with a 6-fold increase in the likelihood a children will require an emergency room visit and 5-fold increase of an asthma-related emergency.
 Source: Harknett, Kristin.
 Children’s Elevated Risk of Asthma in Unmarried Families: Underlying Structural and Behavioral Mechanisms.
 Working Paper #2005-01-FF.
 Princeton, NJ: Center for Research on Child Well-being, 2005: 19-27.